codybuell/mit/README.md

 Specifying a context is optional but can be helpful if you define MITs for multiple contexts.
 MITs will be grouped by day with any old incomplete MITs listed under "Past Due:".

+To move mits:

+    todo.sh mit mv [ID] [DATE|DAY]

+As with adding mits dates must be in the format of YYYY.MM.DD, day names are accepted, or you can specify "Today" or "Tomorrow".

 Format
 ------